-Search engine optimization (SEO) is focused on taking measures to land higher in the search engine results.
-For this reason, our best practices include only our top actionable recommendations.
-These are the steps you should take immediately to help positively impact your organic results.
+Search engine optimization (SEO) focuses on ranking higher in organic search engine results.
+These best practices include actions you can take immediately to help positively impact your organic results.

-For a detailed list of SEO tips, we always suggest referring to the Google Webmaster Guidelines, which include a long list of steps you can take to improve your organic rankings.
-But while Google makes regular changes to their Webmaster Guidelines, don’t expect it to be the first place for SEO news.
+For a detailed list of SEO tips, we suggest referring to the Google Webmaster Guidelines, which include a long list of steps you can take to improve your organic rankings.
+However note that, while Google makes regular changes to their Webmaster Guidelines, the guidelines is not typically the first place for SEO news.
 In fact, Google communicates most algorithm changes throughout the SEO community prior to formally publishing the updates.

 In addition to protecting your data and your visitors, adding secure sockets layer (SSL) encryption to your site also results in more accurate data within Google Analytics.
 Instead of traffic from referral sources appearing as “direct” traffic, as it often does on HTTP sites, the referring domain details are preserved.